-In the event of a red flag, the Race Director will assign a DNF status to the Pilot/Boat that initiated the red flag in a Session.
+In the event of a red flag, the Race Director may assign a DNF status to the Pilot/Boat that initiated the red flag in a Session.
 The other Pilots may have the opportunity to re-run.
-A red flag alerts that a Session is stopped and finished.
-Qualification results will be based on the last lap result.
+A red flag alerts that a Session is stopped.